-I will be running an Eco Printing and Book Binding workshop with Cassandra Barron at the beautiful Kibble Palace @ Glasgow Botanic gardens Glasgow on the 25th of March.
+I will be running an Eco Printing and Book Binding workshop with Cassandra Barron at the beautiful Edinburgh Botanic Gardens (Booking) on the 2nd June.

 Cassandra is a great book binder from Edinburgh, I will make paper in the morning with leaves collected in the Garden with the participants before we all book bind in the afternoon creating two unique little books.
-If you want to take part look Here
+We will also be @ The beautiful Herb Garden on the 15th July for a similar day booking is Here

 In my own studio I will run a workshop on Ecoprinting on Fabric, Eco print Scottish Leaves on your Scarve will allow you to understand the basic of Eco printing before printing freshly picked leaves on a scarve for you to take home.
 This will take place on the 8th of June.

 At the House for an Art Lover in Glasgow I will run a week end workshop on the basis of Green and Blue Ecoprinting, we will experiment with both Eco Printing and Cyanyde print during the week end of the 16th and 17th June for info and booking look Here

 At the beginning !

 Eco-Printing has some kind of Magic associated to it and most don’t understand how you can get those beautiful definition of leaves onto paper or fabric using any additional colour.
 So I had to discover for myself…

 Every summer I take time off to go on a creative course, a few days spent learning a new technic, something different, something I have not done before, following someone else’s instructions, doing the thinking me just doing the learning, experiencing a new set of rules and new results…